Internship in Vietnam

-- Learn about the placement process here and view sample placements here.
+• Learn about the placement process at ISA Internships Program Overview and available career fields and sample placements here

-- A significant number of $2,500-$5,000 scholarships are available to participants in this program.
-Visit Freeman East Asia Internship Scholarships to learn more!
+• A significant number of $2,500-$5,000 scholarships are available to participants in this program.
+See Freeman East Asia Internship Scholarship on KU Study Abroad Scholarships to learn more!

 Participation in an international internship allows students to experience the benefits of studying abroad while also gaining real-world professional work experience.
 Only a small percentage of students study abroad – and even fewer intern abroad - so participation in an internship overseas can give you the professional advantage you need to succeed by giving you in demand global skills.